What is Embedded Analytics?

 Data preparation

-For any analytic project to be successful, organisations need their data to be ready for analysis.
-Data preparation capabilities provide what you need to connect and extract data multiple data sources while providing easy access to data outputs so end users consume accurate data.
+For any analytic project to be successful, organizations need their data to be ready for analysis.
+Data preparation capabilities provide what you need to connect and extract data from multiple data sources while providing easy access to data outputs so end users consume accurate data.
 In embedded analytics scenarios, this capability is usually used by the software provider to ensure their customers have the most accurate, clean data to work with.

 Dashboarding